MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 |Design & Prototyping  |Convert your CAD and BIM files to 3D digital twins to quickly iterate and collaborate on new product designs. |
 |Sales Assistance  |Carry less inventory and close large ticket sales faster by using mixed reality to showcase any configuration or customization to your customer. |
 |Contextual Data Overlays  |Make pertinent and real-time data available when and where it is needed, enabling your employees to make better, faster, more informed decisions. |

+The tools and processes you use to deploy HoloLens 2 will vary depending on your use case, so determine your objectives before proceeding.

 ## Prepare